JAFS6/BoxStairsTool/README.md

 With the object selected, **choose** where do you want to be placed the **pivot** of the object, **edit** the Stairs **Width**, **Height** and **Depth** parameters to set the volume which will contain the stairs, and the **Steps Number** parameter to set how many steps will have the stairs.
 Finally, **assign** a material to the Stairs **Material** slot.
 Play with the parameters until you get the desired design.
 If you want to **finalize the object**'s edition ability, click the finalize button and it will remain on the hierarchy as a group of boxes under a empty root.

 This tool accepts multi object editing.

+# Compatibility
+This tool has been developed and tested on Unity3D version 5.4.0.

 # License
 This tool is licensed under the [MIT license](https://opensource.org/licenses/MIT).